 As part of the terms and conditions of employment of its officers, the Authority makes contributions towards the cost of post-employment benefits.
 Although these benefits will not actually be payable until employees retire, the Authority has a commitment to make these payments in the future.

-The Authority participates in three post-employment schemes, all of which are defined benefit schemes:
+As at 31 March 2015 the Authority participates in three post-employment schemes, all of which are defined benefit schemes:

 1) The Local Government Pension Scheme (LGPS)